sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

         // This capabilitiy is only needed for local testing. capabilities.setCapability("deviceName", "testDevice");

-        // Getting the platform from the environment variables.
+        // Getting the platform from the environment variable.
         String platform = System.getenv("PLATFORM");

-        // Selecting the test platform recording to the "PLATFORM" environment variable. if (platform.equalsIgnoreCase("ios")) {
+        // Selecting the test platform depending on the "PLATFORM" environment variable. if (platform.equalsIgnoreCase("ios")) {
             return new IOSDriver(resultWatcher.getTestObjectOrLocalAppiumEndpointURL(), capabilities);
         } else if (platform.equalsIgnoreCase("android")) {